joshht92/joshht92/Customer_Retention.md

 In business terms, using this threshold ensures we detect about 81% of real churners, giving the company a strong opportunity to engage and retain them, even if it occasionally involves interacting with customers who might not have churned.
 Since missed churners cost far more than a few false alarms, we value recall most.

-While the model provides valuable churn probabilities for individual customers, it is equally important to understand how different types of customers behave.
-To address this, I performed a customer segmentation analysis.
+Having established churn risk, we now turn to understanding which types of customers exhibit these risks.

 ________________________________________